 The jury delivered a $274,010 verdict in favor of Melanie McCartney of Hancock.
 McCartney suffered serious injuries to her hand after being kicked by a horse while working at Hoffman Family Farms in Clear Spring.

 According to McCartney’s complaint, the Hoffmans committed “workplace fraud” by classifying her as an independent contractor.
-Her lawsuit sought $1.7 million on claims that included failing to secure workers’ compensation and failing to provide a safe workplace.
+Her lawsuit sought $1.7 million on claims that included failing to secure workers’ compensation and failing to provide a safe workplace, making them potentially liable for her injury.
+Considering the dangers of working with horses, and the potential to sustain significant brain damage from a kicking horse, it is easy to see why many injured farmworkers might turn to a lawyer seeking compensation.

 Calls to the owners of Hoffman Family Farms and their attorney, Scott Schubel, were not returned.